 It also has a European pillow top and an organic cotton cover that looks great and smells earthy.
 Saatva is highly supportive, regardless of which firmness level you select and height profile you opt for (they make 11.5″ and 14.5″ options).

 GhostBed Luxe is one of very few cooling memory foam mattresses.
 It measures in at 13″ thick with numerous layers of memory foam, as well as a cool-to-the-touch cover.
-It’s about a medium-firm on the soft/firm scale and we think it will be best for back, stomach, and combo sleepers, as well as side sleepers that weigh around 200 lb or more.
+It’s about a medium on the soft/firm scale and we think it should work for all sleep styles, unless you were hoping for a particularly plush or firm mattress.

 It has a deep, contouring feel that reminds you of a traditional memory foam, albeit with more cooling properties.
 GhostBed Luxe is a great option for hot sleepers that like memory foam.
 It also happens to be one of the better foam beds for heavier folks.
-Typically, we only recommend that heavier individuals try out hybrid mattresses, but because GhostBed Luxe is 13″ thick and is on the firmer side, we say that it’s a viable option.
+Typically, we only recommend that heavier individuals try out hybrid mattresses, but because GhostBed Luxe is 13″ thick it is possibly a viable option.

 Big Fig is one of the most interesting mattresses available online.
 Most companies take the approach of creating a thinner, more affordable bed for the masses, but Big Fig has taken the opposite approach.
 They make one mattress and it’s not cheap.
 It also only targets heavier individuals that weigh up to 500 lb.

 Big Fig is a 13″ coil mattress that also mixes in latex foam, dense polyurethane foam, and a cooling cover.
-The net result is a firmer mattress (medium-firm for extra heavy individuals) with almost unmatched support.
-It’s best for back and stomach sleepers, and is flat-out one of the most durable beds we’ve ever tested.
-Big Fig even backs the bed with a 20-year warranty, which is about 2x what you’ll see from most beds.
+The net result is a California king firm mattress (medium-firm for extra heavy individuals) with almost unmatched support.
+It’s best for back and stomach sleepers.

 A traditional king size mattress (a.k.a.
 Eastern king) is about 76” wide and 80” long, so nearly a square.
 A California king, on the other hand, is typically around 72” wide and 84” long.
 Here’s a chart if you’re a more visual person.